samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ### Removing Elements from a Redis List

-Similar to how we can "pop" elements in arrays, we can pop an element from the head or the tail of a Redis list.
+Similar to how we can "pop" elements in arrays, we can pop an element from the head or the tail of a Redis List.

-[`LPOP`](https://redis.io/commands/lpop) removes and returns the first element of the list:
+[`LPOP`](https://redis.io/commands/lpop) removes and returns the first element of the List:

 ```shell
 LPOP key
 ```

-We can use it to remove `"Jess"`, the first element, from the list:
+We can use it to remove `"Jess"`, the first element, from the List:

 ```shell
 LPOP engineers